qgustavor/megajs-cli/README.md

 Registration (megareg) and quota commands (megadf) aren't supported because the underlining library doesn't support it.
 Would be great if someone send a pull request adding those features...

-File and folder removing (megarm) and downloading files where logged in (megaget) aren't supported *by now* because the main focus by now is implementing functions that may help MEGA scripting, and seems those functions are less used on scripting than the others.
+File and folder removing (megarm), copying files (megacopy) and downloading files where logged in (megaget) aren't supported *by now* because the main focus by now is implementing functions that may help MEGA scripting, and seems those functions are less used on scripting than the others.

 ## Credits